 The tournament is sponsored by the 14.1 League at Slate Street.
 It is a non-handicapped tournament.

-This tournament will use a Modified Single Elimination (MSE) format, instead of Double Elimination (DE), so we can get these long matches done in a couple of days.
+This tournament will use a Modified Single Elimination (MSE) format, instead of Double Elimination (DE), so we can get these (potentially long) matches done in a couple of days.
 The MSE will pair players who lost their first round match with winners on the other side of the bracket for the second round matches.
 That will give everybody at least two matches to get going (without all the additional overhead of a DE).

 A major constraint is to finish the tournament in two days.
 With that in mind the field is currently limited to one division of 32 players.
+(If there is enough interest a second division (based on league LBPI or Fargo ratings may be possible.)

 As there is a limit to the number of players